 On a given day in Ms. Bocchino’s classroom, students may pose to represent the literary meanings of flowers or sing Pharrell’s "Happy" to interpret the emotions of a poet.
 At the beginning of this year, just 17 percent of her students were meeting fifth grade math standards; by mid-year, 86 percent were meeting the standards including 34 percent who were exceeding them.
 Similarly, the number of students exceeding grade-level language standards increased from 20 percent to 93 percent in half a year.
 Mrs. Bocchino explains that her "passion to see an ‘Aha’ moment from a child and know that you had a role in getting them there," is a powerful motivation for her.
 "Mrs. Bocchino is a one of a kind teacher," says one parent.
 "My daughter loved going to school and didn’t like to ever miss a day, all because of her."

-High School English teacher, Academy for Young Writers, East New York (19K404)
+High School Math Teacher, Academy for Young Writers, East New York (19K404)